-City Staff comments: The following are some of the errors contained in BIA's analysis that lead to its incorrect assertion:

-• The BIA begins with a baseline assumption that evidences a failure to understand the City's true cost of reviewing, issuing and inspecting building permits.
-The BIA erroneously assumes the annual expenses for the Building & Safety Department (including Fire Prevention services) should be equivalent to the annual building permit fee revenues, and that any positive difference demonstrates that excess building permit fee revenues were collected by the City.
-The primary error is the BIA's assumption the only expenses incurred by City when reviewing, issuing and inspecting building permits are the direct costs contained in the departmental expenses for Building & Safety and Fire Prevention services.
+- 1. The BIA asserts the City has collected net excess building permit revenue during the current and prior fiscal years; - City Staff comments: The following are some of the errors contained in BIA's analysis that lead to its incorrect assertion: - The BIA begins with a flawed assumption that evidences a failure to understand the City's true cost of reviewing, issuing and inspecting building permits.
+The BIA erroneously assumes the annual expenses for the Building & Safety Department (including Fire Protection services) should be equivalent to the annual building permit fee revenues, and that any positive difference demonstrates that excess building permit fee revenues were collected by the City.
+The primary error is the BIA's assumption the only expenses incurred by City when reviewing, issuing and inspecting building permits are the direct costs contained in the departmental expenses for Building & Safety and Fire Protection services.